The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Pentazocine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how pentazocine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Pentazocine side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Like other narcotic medicines, pentazocine can slow your breathing.
 Death may occur if breathing becomes too weak.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Call your doctor at once if you have: